Sheila Sharpe

 About the Book

-Rarely do you find such complex characters; an intricate plot; compelling subject matter; and cunning psychological jousting woven throughout such a memorable story like Sharpe does in Artist, Lover, Forger, Thief.
+Rarely do you find such complex characters; an intricate plot; compelling subject matter; and cunning psychological jousting woven throughout such a memorable story like Sharpe does in Locked in a Box.

 About Sheila